-American Airlines has a number of A321 aircraft, 219 to be exact.
-These aircraft are typically called A321T, which is reserved for transcontinental routes.
-In fact, if you don’t note this important distinction, you could be stuck with a recliner seat instead of lie-flat seats.
+American Airlines has hundreds of Airbus A321 aircraft.
+But most notably, it maintains a subfleet of specially configured A321s, known as the A321T.
+This designation means that these aircraft are reserved for premium transcontinental routes.
+In fact, if you don’t watch for this important distinction, you could be stuck with a recliner seat instead of a lie-flat seat.

-- Los Angeles (LAX) – New York City (JFK)
+- Los Angeles (LAX) – New York (JFK)

 - Los Angeles (LAX) – Boston (BOS)

-- San Francisco (SFO) – New York City (JFK)
+- San Francisco (SFO) – New York (JFK)

-You’ll find Flagship Lounges at:
+You’ll find a Flagship Lounge at:

 - Chicago (ORD)